Managing Concerns about Adult Volunteers policy

 Are actions taken under this policy and its procedures confidential?

-Information relating to investigations and sanctions applied under this policy will be treated sensitively.
-It will not routinely be shared with other Adult Volunteers (other than Commissioners), Young Members or parents, unless appropriate.
+Information relating to investigations and sanctions applied under this policy will be treated in line with our managing information policy.

 A person has the right to be told the nature of the evidence upon which a concern has been raised about them.
 This doesn't mean that the full original concern, complaint or any witness statement will be shared, however we will provide a fair summary.